ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Near the grave stosd a&#x27; venerable arp!e
+trc, when and ly whom planted is not
+known, .This twe had sent two. of its
+maia ruots ir.t9 the grarts cf JUr. and
+Mrs. William&#x27;?. lite larger root had
 ptu bed its way through the earth till it
 reached the precise spot occupied by the
 skull of Roger Williams.
 There making j